-- (a) If a row is nonzero, then every row above it is also nonzero. - (b) Leading entry in each row is in a column to the right of the leading entry in each row above. - (c) If a row is nonzero, then every entry below its leading entry in the same column is zero.
+- (a) If a row is nonzero, then every row above it is also nonzero. - (b) The leading entry in one row is in a column to the right of the leading entry in each row above. - (c) If a row is nonzero, then every entry below its leading entry in the same column is zero.